rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/33_software-development/336_create-debug-environment.md

 2. In the **Create New Debug Environment** page, do the following.
   a.
 In the **Name** field, type a name for the debug environment.
 {{%notice note%}}
-The same debug environment with different names throws an error in the same project.
+Same debug environment with different names throws an error  in the same project.
 {{%/notice%}}

-  d.
+  b.
 Click the capabilities that you want to use to debug the executable.

     * **IDE**:
     * **Shell**
     * **Rviz**
     * **RQT**

-  e.
+  c.
 Click **Connect**.
 It takes few minutes and the debug environment is created.

   {{%notice note%}}
   After the debug environment is created, copy the **Access Key**.
 You will need the access key as the password to access any capability of this debug environment.

   {{% /notice%}}

+1. In the rapyuta.io console, go to **Development > Debug Environment** and click **Add Debug Environment**.
+The **Create New Debug Environment** page is displayed.

 ### Debugging using Capabilities